NeroGermanicCladius/TradeManagement/README.md

 * Clone this project to your local machine.

 Then:
-* Open `http://localhost:5001` in your browser and have fun.
+* Open `https://localhost:5001` in your browser and have fun.

 # Users

 You can use 'bob' or 'alice' as username.
-Password is 'Pass123$'
+Password is 'Pass123$'.
+By using 'alice' you can choose role.

 # Database Update
 Migration